5 Easy, Show-Stopping Sauces for Fish

 (Find out how to properly defrost fish here.)

 Season fillets well with salt and pepper on both sides before cooking to make sure it has flavor on its own which can be built upon.
 Ashley Fahr, the chef behind CookDrop Kitchen in Los Angeles recommends marinating fish in lemon zest and fresh chopped thyme (which you can do overnight) and then seasoning with salt and pepper before cooking for even more flavor.
 You can use this method as a base for fish when it aligns with the flavors and ingredients in your chosen sauce.
 For example, a Dijon or pan sauce would work well and the Thai curry paste sauce less so.

 Serve It With Style

 We recommend always serving fish with sliced lemon or lime and some freshly cracked black pepper.
 Fish tastes best as soon as it’s cooked, so it’s best to serve it (and eat it) right away.
 Have your table set, the bottle of wine opened, and the music playing before you sit down to eat.
 On a final note: It never hurts to have some crusty bread handy to soak up every last drop of that delicious sauce.

-For more inspiration for how to use sauces when cooking fish, try one of these from recipes from the Australis Kitchen: Barramundi with Lemon-Caper Butter Sauce, Crispy Barramundi with Fish Vinaigrette, and Seared Barramundi with Beet Salsa.
+For more inspiration for how to use sauces when cooking fish, try one of these from recipes: Barramundi with Lemon-Caper Butter Sauce, Crispy Barramundi with Fish Vinaigrette, and Seared Barramundi with Beet Salsa.